Table of Contents

 - Recurrent Neural Networks (RNNs) have feedback loops, which makes them a great choice for time series problems.
 Stock market prices are one such problem, so RNNs have traditionally been used to predict future prices.

 - Long Short-Term Memory (LSTM) is a type of RNN that is well-suited for stock market predictions as the important events that have high weights are not regular and there can be lags of uncertain duration between them.

 To Use or Not to Use Machine Learning Algorithms for Stock Market Predictions?

-However, a machine doesn’t have to sleep or rest.
+Despite the shortcomings, a machine doesn’t have to sleep or rest.
 It can work on a vast amount of data and analyze it much faster than any human being could.
 What a machine cannot do is make decisions based on the analysis without the specific input from humans.
 To deliver accuracy, ML algorithms need to be properly trained to understand what kind of patterns you’re looking for.
 The problem is, there may be too much randomness that interferes with patterns and throws off any analysis.

-Problems and Risks of Machine Learning Stock Trading: Are The Stock Prices Unpredictable?
+Problems and Risks of Machine Learning Stock Trading: Are the Stock Prices Unpredictable?